-Maximum Demand: Maximum Demands shall be established for the On Peak, Mid-Peak, and Off Peak periods.
-The Maximum Demand for each period-shall be the measured maximum average kilowatt input indicated or recorded by instruments, during any 15-minute metered interval, but, where applicable, not less than the diversifiedresistance welder load computed in accordance with the section designated Welder Service in Rule 2.
+Maximum Demand: The Maximum Demand shall be the measured maximum average kilowatt input indicated or recorded by instruments, during any 15-minute metered interval, but, where applicable, not less than the diversifiedresistance welder load computed in accordance with the section designated Welder Service in Rule 2.
 Where the demand is intermittent or subject to violent fluctuations, a 5-minute interval may be used.